Skamal03/DLP_solution/docs/project_documentation.md

-# DLP Solution Documentation
+# Zer0Leaks - Data Leakage Prevention (DLP) Solution

 ## 1. How It Works
 The system acts as a background security guard for your computer.
-It continuously watches two main "exit points" where data often leaves an organization:
+It continuously watches three main "exit points" where data often leaves an organization:
-1.  **File System**: It watches a specific folder.
+1.  **File System**: It watches specified folders (including Desktop, Documents, Downloads).
 If you create or modify a file there, it immediately reads the content.
 2.  **Clipboard**: It checks whatever you "Copy" (Ctrl+C).
+3.  **External Drives (USB)**: It automatically detects when a USB drive is inserted and begins monitoring it for sensitive files.

-Once it captures text (from a file or clipboard), it sends it to the **Detector**, which scans it for sensitive information.
-If sensitive data is found, it logs a warning.
+Once it captures text, it sends it to the **Detector**, which scans it for sensitive information.
+If sensitive data is found, it logs a warning in color-coded text and saves it to a log file.

 ## 2. Features
+- **Interactive CLI Menu**: A user-friendly dashboard to add/remove directories, toggle USB scanning, and open logs while the tool runs.
+- **Visual Feedback**:
+    - **Startup Banner**: Displays "Zer0Leaks" ASCII art with a clear status summary.
+    - **Color-Coded Logs**:
+        - 🔴 **Red**: Monitoring Warnings (Local Files).
+        - 🟣 **Purple**: USB/External Drive Warnings.
+        - 🟡 **Yellow**: Clipboard Warnings.
+        - 🔵 **Blue**: Informational messages.
 - **Real-Time Clipboard Monitoring**: Detects sensitive data the moment it enters your clipboard.
-- **File System Monitoring**: Watch specific directories for new or modified files containing sensitive data.
+- **File System Monitoring**: Watch specific directories (plus default user dirs) for new or modified files.
+- **USB Auto-Detection**: Automatically identifies Removable Media and adds it the monitoring list.
-- **Hybrid Detection**: Uses both strict rules (Patterns) and smart guessing (AI/NLP).
+- **Hybrid Detection**: Uses both strict rules (Regex) and smart guessing (AI/NLP).
-- **Logging**: Keeps a permanent record of all potential leaks in `dlp_log.log` and displays them in the console.
+- **Startup Scan**: Scans existing files in watched directories immediately upon start.

 ## 3. What is NLP (Natural Language Processing)?
 **NLP** is a field of Artificial Intelligence that helps computers understand human language.